DOI-ONRR/doi-extractives-data/_how-it-works/default.md

       <h5 class="landing-heading"><a href="{{site.baseurl}}/how-it-works/offshore-oil-gas/">Oil and gas</a></h5>
       <a href="{{site.baseurl}}/how-it-works/offshore-oil-gas/">
         <div class="landing-oil_gas">
           <p class="landing-description">Oil and gas (or natural gas) are fossil fuels that form underground on land and under the ocean.
-They are abundant, but not not renewable.</p>
+They are abundant, but not renewable.</p>
         </div>
       </a>
     </div>